 The mural project would not be complete without our Texas Flag (named Deep Texas which you will find at the STIRR club)

-Hope you enjoyed the art walk among the murals in Deep Ellum, Dallas.
+I hope you enjoyed the art walk among the murals in Deep Ellum, Dallas.
 You can take the bright yellow Dart train from the suburbs to the Deep Ellum station and enjoy the area.
-You can see more information about the murals, the artists and also do a virtual tour at 42 Murals’ website.
+You can see more information about the murals, the artists and also see a virtual tour at 42 Murals’ website.